sarshad5275/webdriverio/README.md

 ManagePasswords.encrypt("enter your Password to get the encrypted password");
 Save the file

-Run in terminal: npm run encrypt get the encryptedPassword written to the console.log and add encryptedPassword  to the Environment variables
+Run in terminal: 'npm run encrypt' get the encryptedPassword written to the console.log and add encryptedPassword  to the .env file NOTE:'.env' file is not checked in for security reason.
+Please create a '.env' file at the root directory and add all Environment variables to that file.